The 32D 'Red Arrow' Veteran Association

 the 31ST, 32D and 33D Michigan Infantry

 Regiments (Michigan Infantry Brigade).
-The 125TH included all of the
+The 125TH Infantry, the

-Michigan Infantry.
-The 120TH MG BN was formed from surplus companies
+The 120TH MG BN was formed from surplus companies of the Michigan

 The 127TH and 128TH Infantry Regiments and 121ST Machine Gun Battalion of the 64TH Infantry Brigade were formed from the 1ST, 2D and 3D Wisconsin Infantry Regiments (1ST Wisconsin Brigade) plus some soldiers from the 57TH Depot Brigade.